jayMindstix/new-learninglocker/README.md

 > Load core.css on UI render

-> Added fixes based on the upgraded node packages
+> Added fixes based on the upgraded node packages for api, worker and cli folder